Onion218/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio
 This is the link for my portfolio.
+In the portfolio, there are projects regarding the data analytic skills in Excel and Tableau.